albert-tarkaa/albert-tarkaa/README.md

 ### Hi there 👋
 I am Albert Tarkaa, a *Software Engineer*.
-I am currently building with NextJS, DATOCMS and React Native
+I am currently building with React, NextJS, and React Native

 How to reach me: \
 Email: tarkaa.albert@gmail.com